xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 hypertrophy.
 A final point worth mentioning is that activation signal measurements demonstrate that individual factors can be quite important.
-For some people the activation signals in certain exercises are much larger than for others[@bok].
+For some people the activation signals in certain exercises are much larger than for others.
 This suggests that an optimal exercise selection depends on factors like the individual anatomy.
 We will discuss individual exercises for different muscle groups in more detail in Chapter .